 1. Identify your best online marketplace

 There are a ton of sites on the internet built specifically to help you sell your products.
 So it’s easy to make the mistake of selling your products on the wrong platform.
-That’s why you should start your e-commerce journey by identifying the best online marketplace for your products and customers.
+That’s why you should start your e-commerce journey by identifying the best e-commerce website for your products and customers.

 Here are some things to consider:

 - Your products’ look and use.
-If your products are handmade and crafty, open an Esty shop.
+If your products are handmade and crafty, open an Etsy shop.
 If they’re made in a factory and have a more commercial appeal, sell them on Amazon.

 - Where your customers hang out.
 Consider the people who buy your products.
 Would you peg them as likely to shop on eBay?
 Or if your products have a local appeal, might you get more traction on Facebook Marketplace?